 The equity loans typically come with a fixed interest rate, which provides predictability in monthly payments throughout the loan term.

-On the other hand, lines of credit often feature variable interest rates, and you need to be prepared for potential rate fluctuations over time.
+On the other hand, lines of credit often feature a variable interest rate, and you need to be prepared for potential rate fluctuations over time.

 Predictable Payments